-{\it Remark}.
-It is possible to understand the above conditions in a simple way.
-For any $t>s\geq0$ the generating triplet of the increment over the interval $[s,t]$ of an Additive process is $(A_t-A_s,\nu_t-\nu_s,\gamma_t-\gamma_s)$.
-Thus, the conditions of monotonicity are necessary to avoid {meaningless} negative diffusion term or negative L\'evy measure for the process increments.
-While, the conditions of continuity are related to the stochastic continuity.
+\citet[][Th.9.8, p.52]{Sato} proves a powerful link between a system of infinitely divisible probability distributions and the existence of an additive process.
+In particular, Sato requires two main classes of conditions on the generating triplet: i) some conditions of monotonicity, necessary to avoid {meaningless} negative diffusion term or negative L\'evy measure for the process increments and ii) some continuity conditions, in order to obtain the stochastic continuity.